-Teacher Stories: Toni Sisia-Verissimo, Central Regional High School, AP Psychology and Sociology Psychology Elective
+Teacher Stories: Toni Sisia-Verissimo, Central Regional High School, Sociology Psychology Elective

 For a short period of time my father drank, I’m now able to help kids in the class who have family members that are dealing with addiction.
 My father quit drinking cold turkey.
 What ended up happening was he just told us one day, ‘I’m not going to drink anymore.’
 And he stopped.
 When I think of the word ‘strength,’ I think of my father.
 He was the epitome of that.